schanikk/Gutenberg-Graph-Network/README.md

 python manage.py loaddata webDB/fixtures/BigFixtures/sent2charFixturesSmall.json
 ```

 Now the Application is ready to use!
+You can access it via localhost:8000/gutenberg.
-Have Fun to pick a book and start Filtering!!
+Have Fun to pick a book and start filtering!!

 ## Technologies/Data